distrill/food/building_blocks/carne_asada.md

 # carne asada
-is this not a main dish? fine, eat it on its own. but i use this a ton in other dishes
+Is this not a main dish?
+Fine, eat it on its own, but I use this a ton in other dishes.
 - [x] tacos?
 - [x] quesadilla?
 - [x] killer lunch salad?

-i generally think about organizing dishes by what time of the week i'm going to prep them. i would like to put together a "dish" in 10 minutes on a tuesday after a busy day at work.
+I generally think about organizing dishes by what time of the week I'm going to prep them.
+I would like to put together a "dish" in 10 minutes on a tuesday after a busy day at work.

-i would love to use steak in those meals, so i tend to prep a large amount of steak on the weekend, and then use it throughout the week in various dinners.
+I would love to use steak in those meals, so I tend to prep a large amount of steak on the weekend, and then use it throughout the week in various dinners.

-this is a building block.
+This is a building block.

-qed
+QED

 ### ingredients
 * 2LB flank or skirt steak